maxmatkovski/Predicting-Water-Potability/README.md

 ### Dealing with the missing values

 As we can see there are a good amount of missing values that we need to deal with.
 Each variable has different amounts of missing values so the values appear to be missing at random.
-Further, some of our variables appear to be missing signficant shares of their values (3276-2785/3276 ph) and (3276-2495/3276 Sulfate) so it isn't appropriate to simply delete the rows as we would lose a great amount of our training data.
+Further, some of our variables appear to be missing signficant shares of their values(approximately 15% of ph and Sulfate is missing), and thus, it's inappropriate to simply delete the rows as we would lose a great amount of our training data.

-Based off our high amount of missing values and the randomness of the values, mean imputation, median imputation, and most frequency imputation seem most appropriate.
-We can use each imputation method and later assess model accuracy on each set of data.
+Based off our **high amount of missing values** and the **apparent randomness of value which are  missing**, mean imputation, median imputation, and most frequency imputation seem most appropriate to use.
+We can use each imputation method and later assess model accuracy on each set of imputed data.

 ```
 df_mean = df.apply(lambda x: x.fillna(x.mean()))